Welcome to Grunt, the slide software for professionals.

 Let your data lead the way

 Grunt is built on the idea that your data means something.
 There's a structure to it, it conveys information, and that should inform how it is ordered and presented.
 That means that every design choice in Grunt is a rule.
-We call such a rule a modifier.
-In essence, a modifier is a really powerful form of conditional formatting.
+In essence, a rule is a really powerful form of conditional formatting.
 Moreover, rules can be applied to other rules, basically stacking the rules on top of each other.
 That way, by composing rules together, you can create extremely versatile designs that adjust to your data.
 It's much faster than using boxes and lines and moving them around in PowerPoint, and it's certainly faster to update.
 Let's dive in.